iskmz/VirtualDesktopManager/README.md

+### version 2.3 ###
-* version 2.3:	&emsp; <u>_released on 2022-07-20_</u>
+<u>_released on 2022-07-20_</u>

 * new icons in main-menu ; mostly from: [icons8](https://icons8.com "")
 * splash screen option, to show desktop# & title for a couple of seconds, when desktop is changed
   - note that it is automatically de-activated before cycle / rev-cycle (because of conflict in 'timers')
 * "list windows" feature , to list all open windows (their handles & titles) in the CURRENT desktop ; can copy data to clipboard as in 'desktops GUIDs' from before
 * "export data" feature, to save a text file with all desktop data: titles, GUIDs, and a windows-list per each desktop (could be useful to help restore open windows, when sudden restart for example;  manually!)
 * descriptive tooltips for main-menu
 * "About" dialog

 <div align="center">
 <img src="https://user-images.githubusercontent.com/48130426/180053663-4c6b4762-0a4b-4366-aa89-629850e00f74.png" width=50% height=50% align="center">